ahmadhuss/ludus-free-premium-ecommerce-template/README.md

 # Ludus Free Premium E-commerce Template

-*I want to thank you all who stars & fork the repo.
-I love u all and my heart has no words to give gratitude to you all.*
+*I want to thank all of you who give stars and thorns to repo.
+I love you all and I have no words in my heart to thank you all.*

 [Live Preview](https://d2r00w08fz6ft0.cloudfront.net/ludus-demo/index.html)